For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Bad for: Fewer job opportunities.

-Adelaide has a bit of everything – lots of open spaces, beaches and parks, and close proximity to gorgeous islands, vineyards and the Adelaide Hills.
+Adelaide has a bit of everything – lots of open spaces, beaches and parks, close proximity to gorgeous islands, vineyards and the Adelaide Hills.

 It's also home to some universities, the best of which are the University of Adelaide, the University of South Australia and Flinders University.